 4. Subordinate lines can be given to single instruments, each with a unique timbre, for the strongest effect.
 This is the most interesting, yet problematic, solution due to differences in balance and blend.
 Whenever blend is important, the range of the instrument is a critical factor.
 Placing an instrument in an extreme part of its range frequently prevents a good blend and introduces problems with intonation.

 Constant bright color in the ensemble begins to wear on the ear, as does rich food on the palate.
 The double reeds have a unique and often strident tone, but are not powerful and assertive.
 One factor that makes an instrument stand out or attract attention is the amount of vibrato the performer uses.
 Because the flute and strings generally are played with considerable vibrato, they are noticeable in a texture.
-The table above differentiates between the strong voices in the orchestra, and those easily covered.
+The table below differentiates between the strong voices in the orchestra, and those easily covered.

 Drastically terraced dynamics should not be used to compensate for improper balance.
 It is, however, important to give players a clue as to their role in the ensemble by including some dynamic marking at all times.
 Articulations and phrasing should also always be included.
 One means of giving the background less force or weight is to use notes of shorter duration.